Litterman/EZClimate/README.md

 ## Installation

-We encourage you to use pip to install EZ-Climate on your system.
+We encourage you to use pip to install ezclimate on your system.

 ```bash
 pip install ezclimate